ahalterman/NGEC/setup/wiki/README.md

 **A few caveats**:

-- it assumes you'll run Redis directly on the machine, not in a container.
-You may want to switch to running Redis in a container.
 - it assumes you'll run Elasticsearch in a Docker container.
 You may instead want to run it directly, in which case you should remove the Docker step and make sure that it's running on the port that the script expects.
 - the Python `requirements.txt` files has specific package version numbers.
-To prevent overriding existing package versions, you may want to set up a virtual enviroment to install into.
+To prevent overriding existing package versions, you may want to set up a virtual environment to install into.